 - Start planning early.
-Each District Elementary Teacher of the Year and District Secondary Teacher of the Year must submit the Texas Teacher of the Year online application by the June 4, 2020, deadline to be considered for 2021 regional/state honors.
+Each District Elementary Teacher of the Year and District Secondary Teacher of the Year must have submitted the Texas Teacher of the Year online application by the June 3, 2021, deadline to be considered for 2022 regional/state honors.

 - Ask administrators in other districts that participate to share their processes and ideas.
 Check with the regional Teacher of the Year awards coordinator at your ESC if you do not know which districts participate.